watou/vera-ecobee/README.md

 * Monitor thermostat mode, fan mode, current and set point temperatures, humidity level, current event and current climate.

-* Change HVAC mode and set holds for temperature set points and fan mode.
+* Change HVAC mode and set indefinite holds for temperature set points and fan mode, and allow the program to resume from these holds.

 * Use a QuickSave-like hold event (for Si thermostats) or SwitchOccupancy event (for EMS thermostats) to set and monitor an "away" state.